 3 steps to investing in a gold IRA

-In order to own physical precious metals in a retirement account, you’ll need a gold IRA.
-The following three steps outline the process.
+In order to own IRS-approved physical precious metals in a retirement account, you’ll need to open an SDIRA.
+The following three steps outline the process:

-Many major companies offering retirement accounts do not have an option for investing in physical gold through an IRA.
-There are some exceptions, like Fidelity, which has gold IRA investing, but usually gold IRA investors need to open accounts with a company focused on providing this financial product.
+Many major companies offering retirement accounts do not have an option for investing in physical gold through an SDIRA.
+There are some exceptions, like Fidelity, which has gold IRA investing, but gold IRA investors typically need to open accounts with a company focused on providing this financial product.

-By opening this type of self-directed individual retirement account with an online gold dealer, you’ll be able to invest in gold and other precious metal bullion products in the form of bars, ingots, coins and rounds.
+By opening this type of SDIRA with a custodian that handles physical precious metals — which a reputable online gold dealer would refer you to — you’ll be able to invest in gold and other precious metal bullion products in the form of bars, ingots, coins and rounds.
 It is crucial to do your research when choosing which company to use.
 (You can read about what to look for when selecting a gold IRA company in our guide to the best gold IRA companies.)

 To avoid running afoul of tax regulations, gold IRAs need to have an IRS-approved custodian and IRS-approved depository: